creditkarma/thrift-server/README.md

 * [Thrift Server Express](https://github.com/creditkarma/thrift-server/tree/master/packages/thrift-server-express): Middleware to add Thrift support to Express.
 * [Thrift Client](https://github.com/creditkarma/thrift-server/tree/master/packages/thrift-client): Thrift HTTP client built on top of [Request](https://github.com/request/request).

+*Note: Thrift Server is young and will still be undergoing some breaking changes before v1.0.0.
+The rule of thumb before 1.0.0 is that minor releases will potentially include breaking changes, but patch versions will not.*

 ## Development

 To build and run `thrift-server` locally you can follow these steps.